ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

    2. Select the Bare Metal Server configuration.
       * When you select **Preconfigured**, choose a configuration from **Small** and **Large**.
       * When you select **Customized**, specify the CPU model and the RAM size.
-7. Complete the storage settings:
+7. Complete the storage configuration.
-   * If you selected **Preconfigured** for the Bare Metal configuration, note that the storage settings for the **Small** and **Large** standardized Bare Metal Server configurations cannot be changed.
+   * If you selected **Preconfigured** for the Bare Metal configuration, the storage settings for the **Small** and **Large** standardized Bare Metal Server configurations cannot be changed.
-   * If you selected **Customized** for the Bare Metal configuration, specify the **Disk Type and Size for vSAN Capacity Disks** and **Number of vSAN Capacity Disks**.
+   * If you selected **Customized** for the Bare Metal configuration, specify the disk types for the vSAN capacity and cache disks, and the number of disks.
+If you want more storage, check the **High-Performance Intel Optane** box.
 8. Complete the network interface settings:
    1. Enter the host name prefix, subdomain label, and root domain name.
-For a secondary instance, the domain name is automatically filled in.
+For a secondary instance, the domain name is automatically completed.
    2. Select the VLAN settings:
       * If you want to order new public and private VLANs, click **Order New VLANs**.
       * If you want to reuse the existing public and private VLANs when they are available, click **Select Existing VLANs** and specify the VLANs and the subnets.

 9. Select the add-on services to deploy into the instance by clicking the corresponding service card.
 If a service requires configuration, complete the service-specific settings and click **Add Service** in the pop-up configuration window.
-For information about how to provide settings for a service, see the corresponding service ordering topic.
+For more information about how to provide settings for a service, see the corresponding ordering services topic.

 10. On the **Order Summary** pane, verify the instance configuration before you place the order.
     1. Review the settings for the instance.